alesky78/Spring-data-jdbc-howto/README.md

 ### test: CustomRepositoryTest

 This test show the capacity of Spring Data to Extend a Repository using the fragment interfaces.
-In this example we use the extension of the repository to create a generic Insert method that at low level use the [JdbcAggregateTemplate](https://docs.spring.io/spring-data/jdbc/docs/current/api/org/springframework/data/jdbc/core/JdbcAggregateTemplate.html), This permit to control the behaviour of the repository forcing INSERT or UPDATE and skip the Entity State Detection Strategies logic exposed by Spring Data JBDC.
+In this example we use the extension of the repository to create a generic Insert and update method that at low level use the [JdbcAggregateTemplate](https://docs.spring.io/spring-data/jdbc/docs/current/api/org/springframework/data/jdbc/core/JdbcAggregateTemplate.html), This permit to control the behaviour of the repository forcing INSERT or UPDATE and skip the Entity State Detection Strategies logic exposed by Spring Data JBDC.